LLM-Empowered Agentic MAC Protocols: A Dynamic Stackelberg Game Approach: Simulation Results

 \subsubsection{Impact of Different RBGs}

+Fig. 8 evaluates the framework’s scalability by varying the number of RBGs ($M$) from 3 to 8.
+The throughput analysis (left) confirms that our method scales most effectively with increased resources, peaking at approximately 0.90 when $M=8$.
+This performance significantly outperforms the strongest baseline, G-MAC (0.83), and surpasses the Heuristic and MAPPO-S methods by wide margins.
+Notably, MAPPO-G exhibits a generalization failure in high-resource settings, with throughput dropping sharply to 0.43 at $M=8$.
+Regarding fairness (right), our approach demonstrates superior robustness, consistently maintaining an index above 0.92 across all scenarios.
+In contrast, while G-MAC offers competitive throughput, its fairness remains comparatively low (peaking at $\approx 0.70$); similarly, MAPPO-S suffers a significant fairness decline as $M$ increases.
+Overall, our method achieves the optimal trade-off between aggregate throughput and equitable resource distribution.

-Fig. \ref{fig:diffM} evaluates the framework's performance and adaptability when varying the number of RBGs while maintaining other parameters unchanged.
-The left chart indicates that increasing resource $M$ enhances throughput to a certain degree.
-When $M$ increases from $3$ to $8$, our method scales effectively with increased resource availability, with a further improvement of $39.41\%$.
-With $M=8$ RBGs, our method achieves a throughput of approximately $0.9$, surpassing the retrained \texttt{MAPPO-S} by around $38.75\%$.
-Most notably, \texttt{MAPPO-G} exhibits a critical failure in generalization -- its throughput paradoxically decreases as more resources become available, dropping from $0.45$ at $M=3$ to $0.25$ at $M=8$.
+Fig. \ref{fig:diffM} evaluates the framework's performance and adaptability when varying the number of RBGs while maintaining other configurations unchanged.
+The left chart indicates that our method scales most effectively with increased resources, yielding a substantial performance gain of $52.5\%$ as $M$ expands from $3$ to $8$.
+With $M=8$ RBGs, our method achieves the highest throughput, outperforming \texttt{G-MAC} and \texttt{MAPPO-S} by around $7.9\%$ and $36.4\%$, respectively.
+Conversely, \texttt{MAPPO-G} exhibits a severe generalization failure with the performance degrading paradoxically as resources increase.
 The fairness results on the right further highlight the robustness of our approach, which maintains a high fairness index regardless of the number of RBGs, ensuring equitable resource distribution.
-While \texttt{MAPPO-S} also maintains an adequate fairness index, it achieves approximately $29.82\%$ lower performance compared to ours.
+While \texttt{G-MAC} provides competitive throughput, its fairness fluctuates significantly, lagging behind our method by roughly $24.7\%$ at $M=8$.